audioxide/data/data/posts/20160109-articles-radioheads-spectre-provides-reassurance.md

   - thom yorke
   - alternative rock
 featuredimage: album-artwork/spectre-radiohead.jpg
+featuredimageAlt: Single artwork of the song "Spectre" by Radiohead
 title: Radiohead&#8217;s &#8220;Spectre&#8221; provides reassurance
 author: andre
 blurb: This is the first Radiohead track to drop in years, and it serves far more than its original (intended) purpose as a Bond song.